PythonRSAS/pythonrsas.github.io/_posts/2021-09-29-1-introduction-to-configparser.md

 ---
 layout: post
-tag : Learning Python and SAS
+tag : configuring parameters for a project
 category: "python for sas"
 title: "introduction to configparser"
 description: discuss configuration files